Julia Roberts: 2014–present: Television roles and film resurgence

 Roberts reunited with George Clooney for the romantic comedy Ticket to Paradise, which was released by Universal Pictures on October 21, 2022.
 She also played Martha Mitchell, a controversial figure throughout the Watergate scandal, in the political thriller television series Gaslit, based on the first season of the podcast Slow Burn by Leon Neyfakh.
 Roberts also starred as Amanda Sandford in the 2023 film Leave the World Behind, appearing alongside Ethan Hawke and Mahershala Ali.
 The movie is an adaptation of the novel of the same name by Rumaan Alam.
 The film is produced by Barack and Michelle Obama's company, Higher Ground Productions.
-In 2024, Roberts and Riley Keough would narrate the audiobook version of Lisa Marie Presley's memoir From Here to the Great Unknown.
+In 2024, Roberts and Riley Keough narrated the audiobook version of Lisa Marie Presley's memoir From Here to the Great Unknown.

 Other ventures

 Philanthropy

 Roberts has contributed to UNICEF as well as other charitable organizations.
-Her six-day visit to Port-au-Prince, Haiti in 1995, as she said, "to educate myself", was expected to trigger an outburst of donations —$10 million in aid was sought at the time— by UNICEF officials.
+Her six-day visit to Port-au-Prince, Haiti in 1995, as she said, "to educate myself", was expected to trigger an outburst of donations—$10 million in aid was sought at the time—by UNICEF officials.
 In 2006, she became a spokeswoman for Earth Biofuels as well as chair of the company's newly formed advisory board promoting the use of renewable fuels.
 In 2013, she was part of a Gucci campaign, "Chime for Change", that aims to spread female empowerment.

 In 2000, Roberts narrated a documentary about Rett syndrome, a neurodevelopmental disorder, designed to help raise public awareness about the disease, and in 2014, she was the voice of Mother Nature in a short film for the Conservation International campaign Nature Is Speaking, intended to raise awareness about climate change.